RMT union takes step towards resolving bitter pay dispute

 But Aslef train drivers are still a long way from reaching a deal

-The biggest rail union, the RMT, is seeking a settlement in its long-running and bitter dispute with train operators, after several weeks of negotiations quietly continuing in a bid to find a deal that can be put to members.
+The biggest rail union, the RMT, is seeking a settlement in its long-running and bitter dispute with train operators.
+It follows several weeks of negotiations quietly continuing in a bid to find a deal that can be put to members.

 An agreement with the 14 rail firms that are contracted by the government and represented by the Rail Delivery Group (RDG) appears to have been reached.

+The potential deal moves responsibility for talks on modernisation to a local level with individual train operators.

+The RMT general secretary Mick Lynch said of the prospective settlement: “This is a welcome development and our members will now decide in an e-referendum whether they want to accept this new offer.”

-Members will vote on the deal in an online referendum that closes on 30 November.
+Members will vote on the offer in an online referendum that closes on 30 November.

-The union says: “If accepted, this MOU will terminate the national dispute mandate, creating a pause and respite from industrial action over the Christmas period and into spring next year, while allowing for these important negotiations on proposed reforms to take place at local train operating company level through the established collective bargaining structures.
+The union says that if it is accepted, it will “terminate the national dispute mandate, creating a pause and respite from industrial action over the Christmas period and into spring next year”.

 “These discussions would be aimed at addressing the companies' proposals on the changing needs and expectations of passengers as well as unlocking further increases for staff, in order to help to secure a sustainable, long-term future for the railway and all those who work on it.”